-- · 6% gross exploitation revenue on product sales by the Company; - · 25% of gross revenues if the product is sub-licensed by the Company; - Milestone payments of AU\$ 50,000 at the successful conclusion of clinical studies, AU\$ 100,000 at the successful conclusion of Phase 1 clinical trial, AU\$ 450,000 at the successful conclusion of Phase 2 clinical trials and AU\$ 3,000,000 upon conclusion of a Phase 3 clinical trial; and - · Patent prosecution costs for the Melligen Cells plus a 15% patent administration fee to UTS related to the licensed intellectual property.
+- 6% gross exploitation revenue on product sales by the Company; - · 25% of gross revenues if the product is sub-licensed by the Company; - Milestone payments of AU\$ 50,000 at the successful conclusion of clinical studies, AU\$ 100,000 at the successful conclusion of Phase 1 clinical trial, AU\$ 450,000 at the successful conclusion of Phase 2 clinical trials and AU\$ 3,000,000 upon conclusion of a Phase 3 clinical trial; and - · Patent prosecution costs for the Melligen Cells plus a 15% patent administration fee to UTS related to the licensed intellectual property.

-Consulting Agreement with Eurofins
+Agreement with Eurofins

-On June 5, 2017, the Company and Eurofins Lancaster Laboratories, Inc. ("Eurofins") entered into an agreement for the preparation and characterization of a Master Cell Bank ("MCB") and a Working Cell Bank (("WCB") for use in the Company's therapy for pancreatic cancer.
-The agreement includes pre-bank testing, MCB preparation, MCB characterization, WCB preparation, WCB characterization, end of production characterization and related analysis, as well as optional testing.
-The total cost to the Company, without optional testing, is approximately \$300,000.
+On June 5, 2017, and as amended on January 24, 2018, the Company and Eurofins Lancaster Laboratories, Inc. ("Eurofins") entered into an agreement for the preparation and characterization of a Master Cell Bank ("MCB") for use in the Company's therapy for pancreatic cancer.
+The agreement includes pre-bank testing, MCB preparation and MCB characterization, as well as optional testing.
+The total future costs to the Company, without optional testing, is estimated to be approximately \$150,000.